 Information provided on this website is to assist with proper legal dispersal of cremated human remains.
 Laws and regulations may vary in your location.
-Consult with local officials or your funeral director for specific detail as required.
-Nothing obtained on this site of from SeaCase Urns Inc should be construed to grant permission to violate laws, ordinances or personal rights.
+Consult with local officials or your funeral director for specific detail in your location.

 SeaCase® Urns, Inc.

 SeaCase ® Registered in U.S.Patent and Trademark Office

 Why use an urn at all?
 Why not just pour the ashes into the water?

 You can do that.
 Be sure it is not too windy out or you could be wearing the ashes.
 On the ocean, a really calm day is somewhat rare.
 We recommend using a container of some type, whether you get it from us or not.

 When we have our scattering, how will we ever be able to revisit the place where were again?

 If you use a Scattering Service, the Captain will be able to provide you with the G.P.S. numbers.
 We expect this science to be around a while.
 With these numbers, you will be able to return to the almost exact spot anytime in the future.
 See http://en.wikipedia.org/wiki/GPS for more information about the science.

 How long does the Urn take to sink?